mhussain94/aws-terraform/README.md

 # aws-terraform
-Terraform files and projects for AWS Automation
+Terraform files and projects for AWS automation

 This repo contains various self explannatory terraform scripts and modules for Automating deployment on AWS Cloud